-Your doctor may first suspect an atrial septal defect during a regular checkup if he or she hears a heart murmur while listening to your heart using a stethoscope.
+Your child's doctor may first suspect an atrial septal defect or other heart defect during a regular checkup if he or she hears a heart murmur while listening to your child's heart using a stethoscope.
 Or an atrial septal defect may be found when an ultrasound exam of the heart (echocardiogram) is done for another reason.

 - Electrocardiogram (ECG).
 This test records the electrical activity of your heart and helps identify heart rhythm problems.

-- Cardiac catheterization.
+Cardiac catheterization.
 In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at the groin or arm and guided to your heart.
 Through catheterization, doctors can diagnose congenital heart defects, test how well your heart is pumping and check the function of your heart valves.
 Using catheterization, the blood pressure in your lungs also can be measured.
-Doctors are investigating catheterization techniques to repair heart defects as well.

 - Magnetic resonance imaging (MRI).
 MRI is a technique that uses a magnetic field and radio waves to create 3-D images of your heart and other organs and tissues within your body.
 Your doctor may request an MRI if echocardiography can't definitively diagnose an atrial septal defect.